John Lee Ka-chiu: Health

 In March 2021, Lee underwent surgery to remove plane warts from his neck.

 During the COVID-19 pandemic, Lee had the Sinovac vaccine (CoronaVac), receiving his second dose in March 2021 and his third dose in November.
-He tested positive for the virus a year later in November 2022, after returning from the Asia Pacific Economic Cooperation summit in Thailand.
+He tested positive for the virus a year later in November 2022, after returning from the Asia-Pacific Economic Cooperation summit in Thailand.
 He was given antiviral drugs, and two members of his entourage were deemed close contacts.

 Sanctions

-In August 2020, Lee and ten other officials were sanctioned by the United States Department of the Treasury under Executive Order 13936 by President Trump for undermining Hong Kong's autonomy.
+In August 2020, Lee and ten other officials were sanctioned by the United States Department of the Treasury under Executive Order 13936 by President Donald Trump for undermining Hong Kong's autonomy.
 He owns a flat at King's Park Villa in Ho Man Tin, bought in 1997 for HK $12.5 million and fully paid off, eliminating possible issues from his bank and the US sanctions.

 On 14 October 2020, Lee was listed on a United States Department of State report as one of 10 individuals who materially contributed to the failure of China to meet its obligations under the Sino–British Joint Declaration and Hong Kong's Basic Law.

 On 20 April 2022, Lee's YouTube account for his Chief Executive bid, johnlee2022, was removed by Google as they justified that "the move was required by US sanctions" against the ex-security chief.
 His Facebook and Instagram pages were still functional, but their payment feature was disabled by Meta, who operates the two social media platforms, for reasons similar to Google's.
 The suspension of Lee's YouTube account was condemned by Foreign Ministry of China spokesperson Wang Wenbin, who accused "certain US companies" of being "political tools" for the U.S. government.

 In October 2022, Lee said of the US sanctions that "It is a very barbaric act and I am not going to comment on the effect of such barbaric act" and "We will just laugh off the so-called sanctions."
 However, in November 2023, Lee said he despised the "unreasonable" sanctions.

 Due to the sanctions, Lee was not officially invited to attend the 2023 APEC summit in San Francisco, United States.
-Despite receiving a personal invite for the summit, Lee decided to skip due to "scheduling issues" and instead, Financial Secretary of Hong Kong Paul Chan Mo-po represented Hong Kong at the summit.
+Despite receiving a personal invite for the summit, Lee decided to skip due to "scheduling issues" and instead, incumbent Financial Secretary Paul Chan Mo-po represented Hong Kong at the summit.
 While Chan was meeting with leaders including US President Joe Biden, Lee was seen pictured in Hong Kong with a roasted pig and legislative council members.